rtsn/Dark-Vimwiki-Template/README.md

 # Dark Vimwiki HTML Template

 This is a fork of [Dark-Vimwiki-Template](https://github.com/rahul13ramesh/Dark-Vimwiki-Template) The only differences being some color choices more to my liking.
-Fixing tables is still in the works
+Fixing tables is still in the works.

 --------------